Dans-labs/dariah/docs/React.md

 DOM is an abbreviation for
 [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/document).
 The DOM is what the browser gets in memory once it has loaded an HTML document.
-One of the principal tasks of Javascript in the browser is to manipulate this DOM.
+One of the principal tasks of JavaScript in the browser is to manipulate this DOM.

-The DOM and its API are exceedingly bloated, hence DOM operations are slow, no matter how fast Javascript currently is.
+The DOM and its API are exceedingly bloated, hence DOM operations are slow, no matter how fast JavaScript currently is.

 This is one of the reasons that a niche for React exists, with its [MiniDOM](#minidom).